Nick Madrigal Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.86 team ERA ranks sixth among all MLB pitching staffs.
+- The Braves have a 3.82 team ERA that ranks fourth across all league pitching staffs.

 - The Braves give up the fourth-fewest home runs in baseball (115 total, 1.1 per game).

-- His most recent time out was on Friday, May 5 against the Baltimore Orioles, when the left-hander threw six innings, surrendering five earned runs while allowing eight hits.
+- His most recent appearance came on Saturday against the Milwaukee Brewers, when the righty tossed seven innings, surrendering one earned run while allowing four hits.

-- The 29-year-old has a 2.08 ERA and 8.7 strikeouts per nine innings across five games this season, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.